DesignBench: A Comprehensive Benchmark for MLLM-based Front-end Code Generation: Introduction

 Our extensive experiments yield several key findings: (1) \textbf{Framework-specific limitations.} MLLMs exhibit substantially lower performance in framework-based development compared to vanilla HTML/CSS.
 They struggle with framework-specific syntax, such as JSX parsing (React), template syntax (Vue), and TypeScript architecture (Angular).
 Critically, these models fail to effectively leverage framework features and component-based paradigms, resulting in diminished code reusability.
 (2) \textbf{Task-specific bottlenecks.} Distinct performance bottlenecks were identified across the three core development tasks.
 Design generation task suffers from visual rendering inaccuracies and compilation errors, while design editing and repair tasks are primarily constrained by shortcomings in code localization and UI issue identification capabilities.
 (3) \textbf{Performance variability under different conditions}.
 MLLM efficacy significantly degrades under more challenging conditions, including large UI images for generation, complex instructions for editing, and severe UI issues for repair.
 Notably, an input context analysis on design edit and repair tasks reveals that code-only inputs consistently outperform image-only inputs.
 Multimodal combinations provide minimal additional improvement, suggesting that code representations convey more precise semantic information for these modification tasks than visual inputs.

 Our main contributions are summarized as follows:

-\begin{itemize}[leftmargin=*] \item We introduce the first comprehensive multi-framework, multi-task benchmark for evaluating MLLMs' capabilities in automated front-end engineering across HTML/CSS, React, Vue, and Angular frameworks. \item We conduct an extensive evaluation of nine leading MLLMs across three fundamental tasks.
+\begin{itemize}[leftmargin=*] \item We introduce the first multi-framework, multi-task benchmark for evaluating MLLMs' capabilities in automated front-end engineering across HTML/CSS, React, Vue, and Angular frameworks. \item We conduct an extensive evaluation of nine leading MLLMs across three fundamental tasks.
 The analysis considers multiple dimensions, including task difficulty (visual complexity, instruction complexity, and issue severity), input context modalities (code-only, image-only, and multimodal), and code metrics (correctness and reusability).

-\item We reveal key insights into MLLMs' framework-specific limitations, identify task-dependent performance bottlenecks, and characterize performance variations under diverse conditions.
+\item We reveal key insights into MLLMs' framework-specific limitations, identify task-dependent performance bottlenecks, characterize performance variations under diverse conditions and identify 22 types of failure of the three tasks.
 These results provide important guidance for future research and practice in front-end development.